Emerald: Emerald mines

 Emeralds in antiquity were mined in Ancient Egypt at locations on Mount Smaragdus since 1500 BC, and India and Austria since at least the 14th century AD.
 The Egyptian mines were exploited on an industrial scale by the Roman and Byzantine Empires, and later by Islamic conquerors.
 Mining in Egypt ceased with the discovery of the Colombian deposits.
 Today, only ruins remain in Egypt.

-Colombia is by far the world's largest producer of emeralds, constituting 50–95% of the world production, with the number depending on the year, source and grade.
-Emerald production in Colombia has increased drastically in the last decade, increasing by 78% from 2000 to 2010.
-The three main emerald mining areas in Colombia are Muzo, Coscuez, and Chivor.
+Colombia is historically the world's largest producer of emeralds, with the quantity varying depending on the year, source, and grade. · For the decade leading up to 2005, Colombia accounted for 47 percent of global emerald output, but has declined due to several factors ranging from a lack of new discoveries to outdated mining technologies to global oversupply The three main emerald mining areas in Colombia are Muzo, Coscuez, and Chivor.
 Rare "trapiche" emeralds are found in Colombia, distinguished by ray-like spokes of dark impurities.

-Zambia is the world's second biggest producer, with its Kafubu River area deposits (Kagem Mines) about 45 km southwest of Kitwe responsible for 20% of the world's production of gem-quality stones in 2004.
-In the first half of 2011, the Kagem Mines produced 3.74 tons of emeralds.
+Zambia is the world's second biggest producer, with its Kafubu River area deposits (Kagem Mines) about 45 km southwest of Kitwe responsible for 20% of the world's production of gem-quality stones in 2004. · Kagem Mining Limited was the single largest producer of emerald in the country, producing 1,880 kg (9.4 million carats) of emerald and beryl in 2020.

+Zambian emeralds fall within the bluish green to green range, superior transparency, and fewer inclusions compared to the heavily fractured Colombian varieties, which are prized mainly for their intense hue.

 Emeralds are found all over the world in countries such as Afghanistan, Australia, Austria, Brazil, Bulgaria, Cambodia, Canada, China, Egypt, Ethiopia, France, Germany, India, Kazakhstan, Madagascar, Mozambique, Namibia, Nigeria, Norway, Pakistan, Russia, Somalia, South Africa, Spain, Switzerland, Tanzania, the United States, Zambia, and Zimbabwe.
 In the US, emeralds have been found in Connecticut, Montana, Nevada, North Carolina, and South Carolina.
 In 1998, emeralds were discovered in the Yukon Territory of Canada.